Algae Blooms, HABs and Toxic Algae – A health risk to humans and animals

 https://www.sciencedirect.com/topics/earth-and-planetary-sciences/harmful-algal-blooms

 Highly promoted ag microbes are not keeping N+P longer in soils after heavy rainfalls and mega storms.
 They are being washed away.
 Wetlands are limited on amounts of nutrients they can absorb before entering waterways.
-They need to be stopped!

 File:Phosphateproductionworldwide.svg